Is Life Insurance Worth It? Understanding Pros & Cons

 You’re elderly and on a budget

 The older you are, the more expensive your life insurance policy is.
-If you’re a senior considering a life insurance policy, you should carefully weigh whether or not the benefits of a policy are worth the cost.
+If you’re a senior considering a life insurance policy, carefully weigh whether or not the benefits of a policy are worth the cost.

 Compare Life Insurance Rates